-The Big Cities Health Coalition (BCHC) is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the 55 million people they serve.
-Together, these public health officials directly affect the health and well-being of one in six Americans.
+The Big Cities Health Coalition (BCHC) is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the 62 million people they serve.
+Together, these public health officials directly affect the health and well-being of nearly one in five Americans.

-The BCHC is a project of the National Association of County and City Health Officials (NACCHO).
-NACCHO represents the nation's 2,800 local governmental health departments.
-These city, county, metropolitan, district, and tribal departments work every day to protect and promote health and well being for all people in their communities.
+The BCHC is affiliated with the National Association of County and City Health Officials (NACCHO).
+NACCHO represents the nation's nearly 3,000 local governmental health departments.
+These city, county, metropolitan, district, and tribal departments work every day to protect and promote health and well-being for all people in their communities.
 For more information about NACCHO, please visit www.naccho.org.

 Healthy, more equitable communities through big city innovation and leadership.